lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 For the backend management, we will directly use the existing "vue-element-admin" to save time.

 The project's GitHub repository can be found at the following address: [https://github.com/PanJiaChen/vue-element-admin.git](https://github.com/PanJiaChen/vue-element-admin.git)

+## Acknowledgments.

+This project is based on "<a href = "https://www.bilibili.com/video/BV1np4y1C7Yf?p=1&vd_source=06f42aa8b3e4f798e9414658938e7773" >Guli Mall</a>"  and adapted from it.
+Thanks to the individuals who set up this project.